First-Order General-Relativistic Viscous Fluid Dynamics: Conclusions and Outlook

 There are a number of ways in which our work could be extended or improved.
 First, it would be useful to obtain a better qualitative understanding why some hydrodynamic frames (such as the Landau-Lifshitz frame or the Eckart frame) are not compatible with causality and stability in the BDNK approach, given that the situation is different in other formulations.
-In fact, the Landau frame seems to display no significant issues in the case of Mueller-Israel-Stewart even in the nonlinear regime at least at zero chemical potential, as demonstrated in \cite{Bemfica:2020xym}.
-Perhaps a more in depth investigation of how BDNK emerges in kinetic theory, going beyond the original work done in \cite{Bemfica:2017wps,Bemfica:2019knx}, can be useful in this regard.
+In fact, the Landau frame seems to display no significant issues in the case of MIS-like theories in the nonlinear regime at least at zero chemical potential, as demonstrated in \cite{Bemfica:2020xym}.
+Perhaps a more in depth investigation of how BDNK emerges in kinetic theory, going beyond the original work done in \cite{Bemfica:2017wps,Bemfica:2019knx}, can be useful in this regard (see also the recent work \cite{Hoult:2021gnb}).
 Also, it would be interesting to use the BDNK approach to investigate causality and stability in more exotic cases, such as in relativistic superfluids.
 Furthermore, the inclusion of electromagnetic field effects in the dynamics of relativistic viscous fluids can also be of particular relevance, especially in the context of neutron star mergers \cite{Ciolfi:2020cpf} and high-energy heavy ion collisions \cite{Skokov:2009qp}.
-This problem has been recently investigated using other formulations of viscous fluid dynamics, see for instance Refs.\ \cite{Chandra:2015iza,Hernandez:2017mch,Grozdanov:2016tdf,Denicol:2018rbw}.
+This problem has been recently investigated using other formulations of viscous fluid dynamics, see for instance Refs.\ \cite{Chandra:2015iza,Hernandez:2017mch,Grozdanov:2016tdf,Denicol:2018rbw,Most:2021rhr,Most:2021uck}, and also most recently in the BDNK approach in Ref.\ \cite{Armas:2022wvb}.
 Consistent modeling of relativistic viscous fluid dynamics coupled to electromagnetic fields can also be relevant to determine the importance of dissipative processes in the dynamics and radiative properties of slowly accreting black holes, as discussed in \cite{Chandra:2015iza}.